 Friends.
 You can have both!
 If having to pick between having your family present or having the wedding day of your dreams is breaking your heart YOU DON’T HAVE TO PICK.
 You can have it all!
 There are ways so that neither of those very important things get left out.
 It may take some compromise and flexibility but you don’t have to sacrifice one for the other.
-Here are some of my favorite ideas that allow you to have the adventure of a lifetime and still elope with your family and friends.
+Here are some of my favorite ideas that allow you to have the adventure of a lifetime and while still eloping with family and friends.

 I know.
 Crazy, right?
 But this is a totally doable thing.
 Have an adventure wedding in your favorite place with a handful of those nearest and dearest to you.
 You are 100% allowed to do this!
 Thare are SO MANY epic places in this crazy world of ours that will allow for you to have your friends and family present.
 Picture this: